pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 It uses Kafka group IDs to maintain a cursor into the offset in the topic, making it resilient to restarts.

+## Prerequisites

+If you would like to run the Kafka cluster included with this example, using the `make kafka` target, you must deploy an Amazon EKS cluster with at least three (3) m5.xlarge machines.

+To deploy an EKS cluster,
+follow the instructions in the [Amazon EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html)

+That Kafka cluster could be deployed on other cloud providers.
+See [setup](#setup) below for more information.

+The Pachyderm code in this example requires a Pachyderm cluster version 1.9.8 or later.

 ## Introduction

 Apache® Kafka is a distributed streaming platform that is used in a variety of applications to provide communications between microservices.
 Many Pachyderm users use Kafka to ingest data from legacy data sources using Pachyderm spouts.

 Pachyderm spouts are a way to ingest data into Pachyderm